awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-best-practices.md

 **Note**
 We do not recommend using the `debug` level in production environments\.
 Setting the level to `debug` increases the logging and may affect performance and the overall cost of logs offloaded to solutions like [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)\.

-When you use Envoy’s default format, you can analyze the the process logs with [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) using the following parse statement:
+When you use Envoy’s default format, you can analyze the process logs with [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) using the following parse statement:

 ```
 parse @message "[*][*][*][*] [*] *" as Time, Thread, Level, Name, Source, Message